 Students go to the EWU Spokane campus located in downtown Spokane.
-The Health Sciences Building, which houses the Department of Dental Hygiene, and the Academic Services Buildings are the main locations of most of the teaching activities for RIDE students.
+The Health Sciences Building, which houses the Department of Dental Hygiene, and the Catalyst Building are the main locations of most of the teaching activities for RIDE students.
 The campus has state of the art facilities and is in a great location.

 Where do students attend their second, third, and fourth years of dental school?

-All students complete their second and third years together at the University of Washington School of Dentistry (UWSOD) in Seattle.
+Currently, all students complete their second and third years together at the University of Washington School of Dentistry (UWSOD) in Seattle.
+The opportunity for students to stay at EWU during their second year is pending funding.
 Fourth year RIDE students spend approximately half the year in Seattle and the other half participating in extended rotations at affiliated community health center dental clinics.

 Who will be teaching in Spokane?